 Financial Toolkit

 A financial toolkit can help actualise your financial plan and give you more control over your income.
-Included in your toolkit are your ‘spending tools’, which are your methods for making payments and include cash, debit and credit.
-There are certain situations where one may work better than the other – however people usually use debit as their default paying method.
+Included in your toolkit are your ‘spending tools’, which are your methods for making payments, and include cash, debit and credit.
+There are certain situations where one may work better than the other — however, people usually use a debit card as their default payment method.

 Most banks on-Island offer the tools for you to manage your income in a way that reflects your financial plan.
 You can set up standing orders under different headings and set the amount and frequency so each month your income is automatically divided into fixed costs, discretionary costs, and savings.
 You can set up external standing orders for fixed monthly payments, including credit card bills, car payments, water, electricity, etc.

-Financial Advisors and wealth management firms, such as International Financial Planning ltd. (IFP) and Liberty Wealth, offer the tools for you to manage your savings and investments in a way that reflects your financial plan.
-While the onus is on the individual to determine their own financial needs, financial advisors can offer the planning and tools to provide customers with a total know-how for securing their family’s financial future.
+Financial Advisors and wealth management firms, such as Liberty Wealth, offer the tools for you to manage your savings and investments in a way that reflects your financial plan.
+While the onus is on the individual to determine their own financial needs, financial advisors can offer the planning and tools to provide customers with a clear understanding to secure their family’s financial future.
+Turn to page 208 for a list of Cayman's financial advisor firms.

 Financial Advisors in the Cayman Islands